-highlights of operations
+highlights of activities

-Chevron’s legacy in Venezuela dates back to the Boscan Field discovery in the 1920s.
+Delivering energy requires working with trusted partners who succeed when we succeed.
 Today we participate in five onshore and offshore production projects in the country.
-Chevron works in partnership with affiliates of Petróleos de Venezuela (PDVSA), Venezuela’s national oil company, in four joint-venture operations in western and eastern Venezuela, three of which are heavy or extra-heavy crude oil.
-We also have interests in the Plataforma Deltana area, which consists of two offshore blocks.
+Chevron works in partnership with affiliates of Petróleos de Venezuela (PDVSA), Venezuela’s national oil company, in four joint-venture operations in western and eastern Venezuela.
+Three of these are heavy or extra-heavy crude oil projects.

 exploration and production

 - This heavy oil project is in three blocks within the Carabobo area of the Orinoco Belt.

 in the community